 Pain Management RF Generator Companies & Models

 Pain Management RF generators and companies have gone through some significant changes since year 2000 when Radionics, Inc. was sold with 98% market share.
-Therefore, this article will focus on pain management RF generators manufactured after year 2000 with the introduction of Stryker, Baylis Medical-Kimberly/Clark, and Neurotherm.
+Therefore, this article will focus on pain management RF generators manufactured after year 2000 with the introduction of Stryker, Baylis Medical-Kimberly/Clark, Abbott Medical/Neurotherm and Boston Scientific/Cosman Medical.
 We encourage facilities considering new RF generators to bring in all the companies through their limited free trial programs.
 The trial programs are an ideal way to accommodate initial patients, gain clinical & administrative experience, while simultaneously learning the details about the company’s RF products and support.

 How much does a RF Generator Cost?

 New Pain Management RF Generators range in price from $15,000.00-$45,000.00 depending on the system, the electrode configuration, the competition involved, and the anticipated consumable volume at a center.
 The most advanced RF generators are dedicated multi-lesion systems that perform 4 lesions simultaneously with independent controls of the electrodes.
 The Boston Scientific/Cosman G4, Abbott Medical/Neurotherm NT2000IX, and the Stryker MultiGen RF generators are dedicated 4 lesion RF generators.
-The Avanos/Halyard Baylis PMG RF generator is the original single lesions system but the MLM to disperse the energy to the electrodes.
-This design is categorized as multi-lesion, but on the lower end technology solution with inherent limitations due to the lack of control of the energy.
+The Avanos/Halyard Baylis PMG RF generator is originally a single lesion system but utilizes the “MLM” to disperse energy to the electrodes.
+This design is categorized as multi-lesion, but on the lower end technology solution with inherent limitations.

 Abbott Medical/St. Jude Medical/Neurotherm RF Generator